 There is a misconception that Brexit will only impact businesses that export: wrong!
 Even if you are not an exporter, Brexit still has the potential to impact your business.
 For example:

-- If you employ EU/EEA staff you will need to understand the implications of proposed changes under the new UK Immigration policy.
+- If you employ EU/EEA staff you will need to understand the changes under the new UK Immigration policy.

 - If you provide services in the EU or EFTA region you will need to have UK professional qualifications officially recognised by the appropriate regulator for your profession in each country where you intend to work.

-- Supplier costs may increase, e.g. consumables, recruitment, materials – have you carried out cashflow projections?
+- Supplier costs may have increased, e.g. consumables, recruitment, materials – have you carried out cashflow projections?

 - If your business receives personal or customer data from the EU/EEA, you may need to ensure compliance with data protection from 1 January 2021.